philmikejones/beginning-mapping/handout.md

 - What other factors affect GP practice density (e.g. population density)?
 How would you test this?
 - Are there any outliers (high life expectancy but low density, or vice versa)?
 - What other information would you like to have to assess this in more detail?
 Perhaps number of patients, number of complex needs patients, number of doctors, CQC rating, etc.?
-- What other variables or data would you like to compare life expectancy with?
-Infant mortality?
-Obesity prevalence?
-Air quality?
-Cake consumption?[^cake] Anything else?

-[^cake]: I have plotted cake consumption based on simulated data from the Adult Dental Health Survey.

 If you have some time left you are welcome to use the time to: